hantsy/helidon-sandbox/docs/se-dbclient.md

 ```

-It performs the following tasks.
+It performs the following tasks in sequence.

 * Delete all comments
 * Delete all posts
 * Insert two sample posts
 * Query and print all posts

-BTW, the `Comment` related changes are similar, check out the source codes from my [Github](https://github.com/hantsy/helidon-sandbox/tree/master/se-dbclient) and explore it yourself.
+BTW, the `Comment` related changes are similar, check out the source codes from my [Github](https://github.com/hantsy/helidon-sandbox/tree/master/se-dbclient) and explore them yourself.

 ## Running the Application

-To run this application, I prepare a *docker-compose.yaml* to bootstrap a PostgreSQL in docker quickly.
+To run this application, there is a *[docker-compose.yaml](https://github.com/hantsy/helidon-sandbox/blob/master/docker-compose.yml)* available to bootstrap a PostgreSQL in docker quickly.

 ```yaml
 version: '3.7' # specify docker-compose version